dymodi/dymodi.github.io/Research/Writing/Prepared-Paragraphs.md

+### Link between Paragraphs and Topics

+Along this line, there are two major challenges for solving the XX problem.
+First, ...
+Second, ...
+In the follow- ing section, we will introduce our solutions for the above two challenges, respectively.

 ### Ref.

 [1] Wang, F., & Liu, J. (2009).
 Duty-cycle-aware broadcast in wireless sensor networks.
 In *IEEE INFOCOM* (pp. 468–476). https://doi.org/10.1109/INFCOM.2009.5061952